 After agreeing to what’s usually a 12-month policy, many people think they’re locked in and don’t believe they can cancel.
 The good news is you can.

 The bad news is it’s going to cost you.
-How much will depend on the insurer and what’s printed in the contract, but don’t expect it to be peanuts.
-Insurers don’t want to see you go, so to stop policy holders jumping ship at the drop of a hat they tend to put financial hurdles in place.
+How much will depend on the insurance provider and what’s printed in the contract, but don’t expect it to be peanuts.
+Insurance providers don’t want to see you go, so to stop policy holders jumping ship at the drop of a hat they tend to put financial hurdles in place.

 As well as the costs incurred, there are other things you need to bear in mind before you cancel your car insurance policy.
 Here’s everything you need to know.